 Jetpack has evolved well since its first release.
 Modules include WordPress stats, comments, social sharing, extra sidebar widgets, widget visibility and Photon (image) CDN, Lazy Load and a CDN for core WordPress files.

 Caching will usually speed up a website’s page loads.
 Not all sites need a cache plugin and occasionally a cache plugin can be counterproductive.
 Test and measure performance with and without a cache plugin enabled before deciding whether to use one permanently.

-Lazy Load saves bandwidth, server resources and improves page load times.
+The Lazy Load module in Jetpack reduces server resource usage and improves page load times.
 It does this by making images load only when they are in the visible viewport of a visitor’s web browser.
 This improves visitor perception of a site’s page load times.

-Social Warfare is new to this list.
+Social Pug is new to this list.
 We are near the end of the beginning of 2019.
 Social Pug knocked the previous social plugin, Social Warfare, off this list as soon as Social Pug introduced a migration tool to copy social counts and Open Graph data from other social plugins to Social Pug.
 This is the current best social sharing plugin available.
 It has a nice set of button display features, is extensible, evades adblockers and has good Pinterest features.
-We have fallen in love with this one.
-The limited free version is available at wordpress.org.
-The Pro version is well worth $29 per year.
+We fell in love with social pug after looking into its puppy eyes.

 These next plugins are not vital to any website but they will improve the editor and user experience.

-- TinyMCE Advanced (free) opens up the visual editor.
+- TinyMCE Advanced (free) improves the Gutenberg editor.

 - Table of Contents Plus (free) adds a table of contents to each page.

-- Visual Composer ($34) is a mature page builder.
+- Elementor (free and pro) is a feature rich page builder.

-- wpDiscuz (free) is the lightweight commenting system used in JournalXtra that adds likes and social shares.
+- wpDiscuz (free) is the lightweight commenting system.
+We use this in JournalXtra.

 Gone from previous year lists are